thefrontside/microstates/README.md

   invoke a transition.
 * _Transition_ is an operation that receive state and return new state.

-To add microstates to your node project,
+To add microstates to your project,

 ```bash
 npm install --save microstates